rayangdn/thymio-epfl/report.md

 - Path planning and execution
 - Dynamic obstacle avoidance in action
 - Position tracking with our vision system
+- Kidnapping event and recomputation of global path
+- Blocking of camera vision (by covering ArUco marker of Thymio) and reliance on wheel odometry for EKF

 ## Computer Vision